Melvin Watt

 Overview

-* Democratic Member of Congress
+• Former Democratic Member of Congress

-* Member of the Congressional Black Caucus
+• Former Member of the Congressional Progressive Caucus & the Congressional Black Caucus

-In 1992 Watt ran for a congressional seat in the newly gerrymandered 12th District of North Carolina.
-He won the Democratic primary with 47 percent of the vote in a four-way race, and in November he won the general election — thus becoming his state’s first African-American member of Congress in 92 years.
-Watt has been re-elected every two years since then.
+In 1992, Watt ran for a congressional seat in the newly gerrymandered 12th District of North Carolina, whose population was 64 percent black.
+He won the Democratic primary with 47 percent of the vote in a four-way race, and in November he easily won the general election with 70 Percent of the vote — thus becoming his state’s first African-American member of Congress in 92 years.
+A lifetime member of the NAACP, Watt soon joined the Congressional Black Caucus (CBC) and the Congressional Progressive Caucus in the House of Representatives.

-A lifetime member of the NAACP, Watt belongs to the Congressional Black Caucus (CBC) and the Progressive Caucus in the House of Representatives.
-Americans for Democratic Action (ADA) consistently rates his voting record as 90-to-95 percent on the left side of legislation.
-During his years as a lawmaker, Watt has voted:
+Throughout Watt’s time in Congress, Americans for Democratic Action (ADA) consistently rated his voting record as 90-to-95 percent on the left side of legislation.
+During his years as a lawmaker in the U.S. House, Watt voted:

 • against Megan’s Law, which requires the registration of sex offenders (he was the only member of Congress to oppose this measure);